sarxos/sikuli-ocr/README.md

 You can find example glyph libraries in the source code.

-By default glyphs libraries are stored in ```data/glyphs``` directory, but you can change this default location by setting your own path, e.g.:
+By default glyph libraries are stored in ```data/glyphs``` directory, but you can change this default location by setting your own path, e.g.:

 ```java